ziadhemidi/SOTA/README.md

 ```
 python IMJENSE/run.py
 ```
-Note that training IMJENSE has special environment requirements, please refer to the [[original code](https://github.com/AMRI-Lab/IMJENSE)] for more details
+Note that training IMJENSE has special environment requirements, please refer to the [[original code](https://github.com/AMRI-Lab/IMJENSE)] for more details.

 **ReconFormer:**
 To run ReconFormer, you should firstly specify the configurations in `./ReconFormer/run.py`: